 As you drive along the Summit Road, which snakes its way along the top of the Port Hills, to Gebbies Pass, you will start to get excited for the scenic views that are yet to come!
 From here it’s time to break out the walking gear as you make your way towards the Remarkable Dykes.
 A short walk along the gravel road leads you to the start of the orange topped markers, indicating the beginning of the 4km walk.

-Several hundred meters further along the path is the Packhorse Hut.
+A few hundred metres further along the path is Packhorse Hut.
 Constructed in 1916 out of local masonry, it provides cooking facilities, sleeping bunks and a useful toilet for underwear changes.
 The day’s adventure can be extended by booking a night at the stone shelter, providing an easily accessible hut experience.

 - Walking gear